Mass surveillance in India

 Mass surveillance is the pervasive surveillance of an entire or a substantial fraction of a population.
-Mass surveillance in India includes Surveillance, Telephone tapping, Open-source intelligence, Lawful interception, and surveillance under Indian Telegraph Act, 1885.
+Mass surveillance in India includes surveillance, telephone tapping, open-source intelligence, lawful interception, and surveillance under Indian Telegraph Act, 1885.

 In recent years, India has seen use of facial-recognition technology by the law enforcement.
-Telangana is the most surveilled state in India with 36 CCTV cameras per 1,000 people.
+Telangana is the most surveilled state in India with 36 CCTV cameras per 1,000 people, while cities Delhi and Chennai have more cameras per square mile than cities in China.